Voice and tone

 What is voice and tone?

 Shopify’s voice is a reflection of who we are.
 We should always sound like Shopify.
 Our tone adapts appropriately to the context and situation.
 The best way to decide what tone to use is to ask yourself what merchants are likely feeling when they encounter your message so you can decide how to respond.

-For example, when merchants makes a sale for the first time, they might be feeling excited, accomplished, and maybe a little bit unsure of what to do next.
+For example, when merchants make a sale for the first time, they might be feeling excited, accomplished, and maybe a little bit unsure of what to do next.
 We can respond to this by congratulating them and giving them the information they need to process their order.

-When merchants encounters an error message, they might be feeling anxious, stressed out, and worried about the impact it could have on their business.
+When merchants encounter an error message, they might be feeling anxious, stressed out, and worried about the impact it could have on their business.
 We can respond to this by stating what went wrong and giving clear direction about how to fix the problem.
 We never want to use a negative or frightening tone.

 Shopify is always: